Admission of Transfer Students

-If transfer students have less than 24 transferable semester credits (including in-progress work), they must verify high school graduation by submitting all official high school transcripts directly to the UND Office of Admissions.
+If transfer students have less than 24 transferable semester credits (including in-progress work), they must verify high school graduation by submitting all official high school transcripts directly to the University Admissions Office.

 If transfer students have completed fewer than 24 transferable semester credits and are under the age of 25, they must submit official ACT or SAT test scores.

-Applicants who have enrolled in a college or university other than the University of North Dakota and who are applying for admission must submit all required official documents to the Office of Admissions before any information regarding their status will be provided.
+Applicants who have enrolled in a college or university other than the University of North Dakota and who are applying for admission must submit all required official documents to the University Admissions Office before any information regarding their status will be provided.
 In addition, students who have attended an institution of higher education outside of the United States, including those who participated in Study Abroad programs, must submit a course-by-course evaluation through World Education Services at: www.wes.org.
 Most Canadian universities do not require a course-by-course evaluation.
 A student will be notified if a course-by-course evaluation is needed.
 All claims for transfer credit must be made within the semester in which the student matriculates.

 The Office of the Registrar evaluates and records transfer credit.
 Students with unsatisfactory records, as well as students who have been asked to withdraw from other institutions due to unsatisfactory scholarship or behavior, ordinarily will not be allowed to enter the University.
 If special permission for admission is granted, the student is placed on academic probation.